laprej/laprej-www/_drafts/research-statement.md

 poor  choices may impact the speed  of the simulation.
 Small-scale performance  must sometimes be  sacrificed to achieve  the desired scalability.
 For  example,  our   target  simulation  engine,  ROSS, previously  used  hash tables  to  track  remote events.
-While  this performed well  for many  years, this strategy  was destined  to break when  scaling  up  to  millions of  cores.
+While  this performed well  for many  years, this strategy  was destined  to break when  scaling  up  to  millions of  cores [2].
 Specifically,  each  core maintained a unique hash table for all cores in the system which collectively consumed many times the available memory.
 Replacing millions  of  hash  tables  with   a  single per-node tree  yields  a  substantial improvement in memory usage and  enables a ROSS  simulation to scale to nearly two million cores.